Takahashi FS-60Q Review

 The FS-60Q is honestly one of the most exciting scopes I’ve tested for a while.
 It offers new buyers two excellent, but quite different, refractors for the price of one.
 Alternatively, It gives FS-60C owners an interesting (and for Takahashi inexpensive) way of expanding the capabilities of their existing telescope.

-The CQ module enhances FS-60C performance in several key ways:
+The CQ module enhances FS-60C performance in five key ways:

-1) The FS-60Q takes high magnification far better than the FS-60C.
+1) The FS-60Q takes high magnification far better.

-2) The longer focusing sweet spot of the F10 optics means finding focus at high power is much easier than with the FS-60C.
+2) The longer focusing sweet spot means finding focus at high power is much easier.

 3) The FS-60Q has lower levels of chromatic aberration and spherochromatism than the FS-60C and continues to perform into the red.
 It gives great views of Mars, something the FS-60C can’t do.